demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 A pack should be hidden from the marketplace when all of its integrations, scripts and playbooks are deprecated.

-Right now there is a validation in our content build which checks whether all the integrations, scripts and playbooks are deprecated for every pack.

-In case all integrations, scripts and playbooks of a single pack are deprecated the validation will alert to make the pack hidden from the marketplace.
+There is such a validation in the demisto-sdk that checks that such packs are marked as hidden.

 ## Making Pack Hidden Process
 There are two options to make a pack hidden: